vynci/vynci-dev-v4/posts/robot-sensors-4g-lte-modem/index.md

 ## Hardware

-This is a high-level schematic on how the new hardware components are being connected into the Raspberry Pi.
-The 4G/LTE modem and the GPS are communicating via USB, and the other sensors are connected via I2C.
+This schematic provides a high-level overview of the interconnections between the new hardware components and the Raspberry Pi.
+The 4G/LTE modem and GPS establish communication through USB, while the remaining sensors are linked via I2C.

 ![Schematic](./schematic.jpg)